ellahap/Java-Tutoring-Material/README.md

-This summer I taught local middle and high school students introductory java lessons.
+Last summer I taught local middle and high school students introductory java lessons.
 I created the lesson plans, material, and activities myself, based on past java learning experiences in "AP Computer Science A" in high school, "Introduction to Computer Science" in college[^1] and my own personal projects and interests.
 Here is everything I taught them.

 [^1]: A big help was [learncs.online](https://learncs.online), which allows public access to our freshman java lessons, meaning I could continually reference the lessons while no longer being enrolled in the class.